 Take the first step towards the career of your dreams!
 In only one year, and with no experience necessary, produce an original collection of jewellery or wearable art.
 Experienced and passionate teachers will guide you through the jewellery design process from concept through to fabrication, including the promotion of your own jewellery business.
 Roll up your sleeves and practice the basics of shaping, forming, soldering, and finishing metal; advance into your favorite techniques with the freedom and support carve your own path as a designer.
-Gain skillful talents in multiple bead stringing and weaving techniques and learn to designand fabricate unique metal findings.
-Using historical and modern concepts in jewellery design, learn traditional freehand drawing and painting techniques that are later enhanced with digital illustration skills.
-Participate in jewellery presentation and photography sessions that shape your own style and brand.
-Graduate with an impressive digital portfolio of jewellery images thatprovides a cutting edge in the field.
+Students will be encouraged to experiment throughout the design process, while learning about sustainability, ethics, and creative problem solving.
+You'll learn how to effectively display and promote your pieces and create a portfolio that considers artistic, sustainable, and commercial objectives.